therealzac/Crashmate/README.md

 ## Implementation Timeline

-### Phase 1: Auth Cycle, Facebook login, and first screen (1.5 days)
+### Phase 1: Auth Cycle, Flux Pattern, and first screen (1.5 days)

 Phase 1 will entail getting all of the boilerplate with the backend out of the way.
 Storing and authorizing users in the DB using BCrypt shouldn't take more than a couple hours, since it's basically like assessment 04 again.

-I will also lay the groundwork for the front end during this phase, and set up a Roommates_Store so I can get a full flux cycle in place.
+I will also lay the groundwork for the front end during this phase, and set up a RoommatesStore so I can get a full flux cycle in place.

 Next I will build the Nav_Bar component, which will be present in all following views.
 This will have a homepage button, a Sign_In button, Log_In button when